Football News

 Sokin

-In Aug 2025, Manchester United announced a partnership with UK-based Fintech Company Sokin as their Global Business Payment Solutions Partner in a multi-year deal.
+In August 2025, Manchester United announced a partnership with UK-based fintech company Sokin, bringing it on board as their Global Business Payment Solutions Partner on a multi-year basis.

 The Göppingen-headquartered German tech company was announced as MUFC’s new Principal Partner in March 2021.